ndowler/tripper2/docs/TRIPLIO_REDESIGN.md

 ## Conclusion

-The Triplio redesign successfully transforms the application into a modern, minimalistic experience while preserving all functionality.
+The Trailblazer redesign successfully transforms the application into a modern, minimalistic experience while preserving all functionality.
 The interactive gradient background creates a unique, memorable first impression, and the glass-morphism aesthetic is contemporary and professional.

 All authentication flows remain intact, with improved visual consistency and user experience enhancements throughout.